tinacms/tina.io/content/docs/media.md

 title: Media
 prev: /docs/events
 next: /docs/apis
-last_edited: '2020-09-22T15:53:15.812Z'
+last_edited: '2020-09-29T15:53:15.812Z'
 ---

 **Media** in Tina refers to a set of APIs to allow packages to interact with a central store of files.

 ## Media Store

-A **Media Store** is how the CMS handles saving and loading media files.
+A **Media Store** handles media files for the CMS.
+Media Stores provide a set of functions to specify how media should be sourced, deleted, and saved, among other things.

+> ### Supported Media Stores
+>
+> - [`GithubMediaStore`](/packages/react-tinacms-github): Saves and sources media to/from your Git repository through the GitHub API.
+> - [`NextGithubMediaStore`](/packages/next-tinacms-github#nextgithubmediastore): Configures media sourced from GitHub specifically for Next.js projects.
+> - [`StrapiMediaStore`](/packages/react-tinacms-strapi/): Handles media stored in a Strapi instance.
+> - [`GitMediaStore`](/guides/nextjs/git/adding-backend): Saves media to your Git repository by writing to the local system and commiting directly.

 ### Creating a Media Store

-You can create your own media store by implementing the `MediaStore` interface:
+While there are a few media stores provided by Tina packages, you can create your own media store by implementing the `MediaStore` interface:

 ```typescript
 interface MediaStore {